 The MCO may utilize a care coordination team approach to performing care coordination activities, with the MCO's care coordination team consisting of the Member's primary care coordinator and specific other individuals with relevant expertise and experience appropriate to address the needs of Members.
-While the MCO may subcontract the Health Risk Assessment (HRA) activities, the MCO shall ensure its staff, subcontractor(s) or vendor(s) conducting the HRA, is adequately trained to effectively conduct the HSD standardized HRA.
-CNAs must be performed by primary care coordinators employed by the MCO other than when delegated as allowable.
-The MCO may use local resources, such as Indian Health Service, Tribes and Tribal Organizations and Urban Indian Organizations (I/T/Us); Patient-Centered Medical Homes (PCMH), Health Homes, Core Service Agencies (CSAs) for Behavioral Health; Tribal services; and other local service organizations, to collaborate in care coordination functions.
+While the MCO may subcontract the HRA (HRA) activities, the MCO shall ensure its staff, subcontractor(s) or vendor(s) conducting the HRA, is are adequately trained to effectively conduct the HSD standardized HRA.
+CNAs must be performed by primary care coordinators employed by the MCO or its delegate, other than when delegated as allowable.
+The MCO may delegate some care coordination functions to use local resources, such as:

+PCMHs; FQHCs; CHWs; CHRs; SBHCs; Correctional Facilities; CSAs; Paramedicine programs; county entities; Centers for Independent Living; and Tribal entities.
+Indian Health Service, Tribes and Tribal Organizations and Urban Indian Organizations (I/T/Us); PCMH, Health Homes, CSAs for Behavioral Health; ; and other local service organizations, to collaborate in care coordination functions.
 The role of community health workers (community health advisors, community health representatives, lay health advocates, promotoras, outreach educators, peer health promoters and peer health educators), is to supplement and support the care coordination function required in managed care.
 The performance of the CNA is the primary responsibility of the MCO other than when delegated as allowable by the State.
-The MCO will implement policies and procedures that will define and specify the qualifications, experience and training of each member of the care coordination team and ensure that functions specific to the assigned care coordinator are performed by a qualified care coordinator.
+The MCO will implement policies and procedures that will define and specify the qualifications, experience and training of each member of the MCO care coordination team and its delegated care coordinators to ensure that specific functions specific to the assigned care coordinator are performed by a qualified care coordinator.

-Maximum caseload per care coordinator, by designated care coordination level as established by HSD, shall not be exceeded by the MCO.
-To the extent that I/T/Us, PCMHs, Health Homes, CSAs and Community Health Workers are utilized to perform care coordination functions, these local entities may be utilized in the caseload ratios.
+Maximum caseload per care coordinator, by designated care coordination level as are established by HSD and, shall not be exceeded by the MCO.
+As the MCO transitions more care coordination functions to the provider level it will collaborate with HSD to adjust care coordination caseload requirements.
+To the extent that I/T/Us, PCMHs, Health Homes, CSAs and community health workers are utilized to perform care coordination functions, these local entities may be utilized in the caseload ratios.
 Caseload to care coordinator ratios are as follows:

-- A. Care coordination level 2: - Members not residing in a nursing facility 1:75, and - Members residing in a nursing facility 1:125; and - Members age twenty-one (21) and over who participate in the Self-Directed Community Benefit 1:100; - B. Care coordination level 3: - Members not residing in a nursing facility 1:50; and - Members residing in a nursing facility 1:125; and - Members age twenty-one (21) and over who participate in the Self-Directed Community Benefit in care coordination 1:75; and - C. Care coordination for Members who participate in the Self-Directed Community Benefit: - Members under age of twenty-one (21) 1:40
+A. Care coordination level 2:

+- a.
+Members not residing in a nursing facility 1:75, and - b.
+Members residing in a nursing facility 1:125; and - .
+Members age twenty one (21) and over who participate in the Self Directed Community Benefit 1:100;

+Care coordination level 3:

+- a.
+Members not residing in a nursing facility 1:50; and - b.
+Members residing in a nursing facility 1:125; and - d.
+Members age twenty-one (21) and over who participate in the Self-Directed Community Benefit in care coordination 1:75; and - E.C.
+Care coordination for Members who participate in the Self-Directed Community Benefit: - a.
+Members under age of twenty one (21) 1:40 Care coordination level 2 is 1:75; and b.
+Care coordination level 3 is 1:50.